[Toy Review] Lovense Lush 4

 I’ll definitely be using this toy again, but I’ll leave it switched off and use it as a G-spot dildo.
 I highly doubt I’ll ever reach for it again for the vibrations.

-It’s far too expensive for what it is.
+The Dame Arc is also too expensive for what it is.
 You can get an excellent curved G-spot dildo for less than half the price, and the Queen of G-spot toys for only £30 more.
 There are both better and cheaper vibrators out there.

 So yeah.
 I called it.
 Great shape, shit vibrations.